tsedio/tsed/docs/configuration.md

 * `uploadDir` &lt;string&gt: The temporary directory to upload the documents.
 See more on [Upload file with Multer](tutorials/upload-files-with-multer.md).
 * `mount` &lt;[IServerMountDirectories](api/common/config/iservermountdirectories.md)&gt;: Mount all controllers under a directories to an endpoint.
 * `componentsScan` &lt;string[]&gt;: List of directories to scan [Services](docs/services/overview.md), [Middlewares](docs/middlewares/overview.md) or [Converters](docs/converters.md).
+* `exclude` &lt;string[]&gt;:  List of glob patterns.
+Exclude all files which matching with this list when ServerLoader scan all components with the `mount` or `scanComponents` options.
 * `serveStatic` &lt;[IServerMountDirectories](api/common/config/iservermountdirectories.md)&gt;: Object to mount all directories under to his endpoints.
 See more on [Serve Static](tutorials/serve-static-files.md).
 * `swagger` &lt;Object&gt;: Object configure swagger.
 See more on [Swagger](tutorials/swagger.md).
 * `debug` &lt;boolean&gt;: Enable debug mode.
 By default debug is false.